How to Reach Local Customers Effectively Through Social Media

 - Promote Facebook check-ins:

 Getting check-ins is an effective way to increase visibility in the news feed.
 Consider providing incentives (like free coffee or small discounts) to encourage check-ins.
-When a customer checks in, your business gets viewed by his / her friends and that increases your organic reach of your page.
+When a customer checks in, your business gets viewed by his / her friends and that increases the organic reach of your page.

 - Use Facebook events: